-At a time when the American public’s confidence in professional advisors is seemingly at a low point while at the same time there is a heightened need for foreign policy expertise in an increasingly complex, changing, and fragmented global landscape, how can we restore public confidence in foreign policy experts?
-On May 2 in Washington D.C. senior-level international affairs representatives from the U.S. Department of State, American University, University of Maryland, Elliott School of International Affairs and the Jackson School of International Studies and the Henry M. Jackson Foundation gathered with over 50 members of the public, including universities, students of international affairs programs and practitioners to discuss how organizations and universities could address this chasm.
+How can we restore public confidence in foreign policy experts?
+That is the question that senior-level international affairs representatives from the U.S. Department of State, American University, University of Maryland, Elliott School of International Affairs, UW Henry M. Jackson School of International Studies and the Henry M. Jackson Foundation tackled on May 2 in Washington D.C. with over 50 members of the public and national and international organizations and universities.

 See the full agenda here.